 A cache, maintained by each IPv6 node, of bindings for other nodes.
 A separate Binding Cache SHOULD be maintained by each IPv6 node for each of its IPv6 addresses.
-The Binding Cache MAY be implemented in any manner consistent with the external behavior described in this document, for example by being combined with the node's Destination Cache as maintained by

-Neighbor Discovery [17].
-When sending a packet, the Binding Cache is searched before the Neighbor Discovery conceptual

-Destination Cache [17] (i.e., any Binding Cache entry for this destination SHOULD take precedence over any Destination Cache entry for the same destination).
+The Binding Cache MAY be implemented in any manner consistent with the external behavior described in this document, for example by being combined with the node's Destination Cache as maintained by Neighbor Discovery [17].
+When sending a packet, the Binding Cache is searched before the Neighbor Discovery conceptual Destination Cache [17] (i.e., any Binding Cache entry for this destination SHOULD take precedence over any Destination Cache entry for the same destination).
 Each Binding Cache entry conceptually contains the following fields:

 - The home address of the mobile node for which this is the Binding Cache entry.
 This field is used as the key for searching the Binding Cache for the destination address of a packet being sent.
 If the destination address of the packet matches the home address in the Binding Cache entry, this entry SHOULD be used in routing that packet. - The care-of address for the mobile node indicated by the home address field in this Binding Cache entry.
-If the destination address of a packet being routed by a node matches the home address in this entry, the packet SHOULD be routed to this care-of address, as described in Section 8.9, for packets originated by this node, or in Section 9.6, if this node is the mobile node's home agent and the packet was intercepted by it on the home link. - A lifetime value, indicating the remaining lifetime for this Binding Cache entry.
+If the destination address of a packet being routed by a node matches the home address in this entry, the packet SHOULD be routed to this care-of address, as described in Section 8.9, for packets originated by this node, or in Section 9.4, if this node is the mobile node's home agent and the packet was intercepted by it on the home link. - A lifetime value, indicating the remaining lifetime for this Binding Cache entry.
 The lifetime value is initialized from the Lifetime field in the Binding Update that created or last modified this Binding Cache entry.
 Once the lifetime on this entry expires, the entry MUST be deleted from the Binding Cache. - A flag indicating whether or not this Binding Cache entry is a "home registration" entry. - A flag indicating whether or not this Binding Cache entry represents a mobile node that should be advertised as a router in proxy Neighbor Advertisements sent by this node on its behalf.
-This flag is only valid if the Binding Cache entry indicates that this is a "home registration" entry. - The value of the Prefix Length field received in the Binding Update that created or last modified this Binding Cache entry.
+This flag is only valid if the Binding

+Cache entry indicates that this is a "home registration" entry.

+- The value of the Prefix Length field received in the Binding Update that created or last modified this Binding Cache entry.
 This field is only valid if the "home registration" flag is set on this Binding Cache entry. - The maximum value of the Sequence Number field received in previous Binding Updates for this mobile node home address.
-The Sequence Number field is 16 bits long, and all comparisons between Sequence Number values MUST be performed modulo 216.
-For example, using an implementation in the C programming language, a Sequence Number value A is greater than another Sequence Number value B if ((short)((a) - (b)) > 0), if a "short" data type is a 16-bit signed integer.

-- Recent usage information for this Binding Cache entry, as needed to implement the cache replacement policy in use in the Binding Cache and to assist in determining whether a Binding Request should be sent when the lifetime on this entry nears expiration. - The time at which a Binding Request was last sent for this entry, as needed to implement the rate limiting restriction for sending Binding Requests.
+The Sequence Number field is 8 bits long, and all comparisons between Sequence Number values MUST be performed modulo 28.
+For example, using an implementation in the C programming language, a Sequence Number value A is greater than another Sequence Number value B if ((int)((a) - (b)) > 0), if the "int" data type is a 8-bit signed integer. - Recent usage information for this Binding Cache entry, as needed to implement the cache replacement policy in use in the Binding Cache and to assist in determining whether a Binding Request should be sent when the lifetime on this entry nears expiration. - The Binding Security Association (BSA) to be be used when authenticating Binding Updates that are received for this Binding Cache entry. - The Binding Security Association (BSA) to be be used when calculating authentication data for inclusion in Binding Acknowledgements in response to Binding Updates that are received for this Binding Cache entry.